What is stress, really?

 Once your stress levels have gone down, your period will usually return to normal, but don’t fret if it takes a few months.
 Your cycle will take a while to adjust to the re-balance of your hormone levels and you shouldn’t expect to experience ‘normal’ ovulation immediately after you think your stressors have dissipated.
 Besides, we all know stress is never that simple, is it? *Sighs in capitalism*

-So, yeah, stress can mess with your cycle, but it’s not irreversible
+Yes, stress can mess with your menstrual cycle…